GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="linkage-error"></a>
 <a name="static-linkage-error"></a>
 <a name="dynamic-linkage-error"></a>
-- **Linkage error**: an error when a Java class in a class path references another class (as a class literal, a field access, or a method invocation), and the reference cannot be satisfied with the available classes in the class path.
+- **Linkage error**: an error when a Java class references another class whether through a class literal, a field access, or a method invocation;
+  and the reference cannot be satisfied with the available classes in the class path.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`,